hanami/events/README.md

 ```

 ### Runner
-For start hanami-events server you need to call `Hanami::Events::Runner` instance.
+For start hanami events server you need to call `Hanami::Events::Runner` instance.
 It will create infinity loop for polling subscribers for your event object:

 ```ruby
 redis = ConnectionPool.new(size: 5, timeout: 5) { Redis.new(host: 'localhost', port: 6379) }